 A small-time hustler from Vancouver, Paul Snider thought he'd struck it rich when he met model Dorothy Stratten — but when she left him, he killed her.

 Paul Snider wanted glitz, glamour, fame, and fortune — and he would do anything to get it.
-Dorothy Stratten already had it all.
-She was beautiful, photogenic, and had the eye of Hugh Hefner as the next superstar Playboy model.
+Meanwhile, Dorothy Stratten was on the verge of getting everything that Snider wanted when the two met in 1978.
+She was beautiful, photogenic, and soon caught the eye of Hugh Hefner as the next superstar Playboy model.

-Though the two were married, the relationship was fated to become little more than a sordid affair — and ultimately, a deadly one.
+Snider had to have her, and the pair soon wed.
+However, the relationship of Paul Snider and Dorothy Stratten was fated to become little more than a sordid affair — and ultimately, a deadly one.

-Stratten was supposed to become the next Marilyn Monroe, the next blonde bombshell.
+Stratten was supposed to become the next Marilyn Monroe.
 Unfortunately, she fell in love with the wrong man.

 Born in 1951 in Vancouver, Paul Snider led a life of hustling, no thanks to the circumstances of his early life.
 Snider grew up in Vancouver’s rough East End where he had to make his own way.
 His parents divorced when he was a young boy and he dropped out of school after seventh grade to fend for himself.

 He was skinny and slight, so he started working out.
 Within a year, Snider bulked up and caught the attention of the ladies.
 He began to frequent nightclubs with his dashing good looks and perfectly groomed mustache.
 His Star of David necklace earned him the nickname the “Jewish Pimp.”

 He had a legitimate business as a promoter for auto shows at the Pacific National Exhibition but he wanted more, so he turned to the Rounder Crowd, a drug gang in Vancouver.
 But the Jewish punk with a black corvette could never quite pull off the big score when it came to drugs because he actually hated drugs.